bcgov/land-designations-shinyapp/README.md

 local OS are [provided here](https://docs.docker.com/engine/installation/ "Yeah!
 Install Docker").

-Note that this repository is set up with a webhook that will trigger a build on OpenShift when code is pushed to master, so do your work in the dev branch and only merge into master when you are ready to start a new build and update the dev site.
+Note that this repository is set up with a webhook that will trigger a build on OpenShift when code is pushed to the **master** branch, so do your work in the dev branch and only merge into master when you are ready to start a new build and update the dev site.
 See the [Openshift Instructions here](OpenShift/Templates/)